 Compliance: Code of Conduct

 The Code also offers practical guidance and examples for deciding the appropriate course of action and solving ethical dilemmas.
 It further sets out how all employees should react when they observe a possible breach of the principles in the Code.
-All employees are obligated to uphold both the letter and spirit of the Code and the Group’s corporate governance principles in their daily business activities, and to respect and obey applicable laws and regulations in all jurisdictions where we do business.
+All employees are obligated to uphold both the letter and spirit of the Code, policies, standards and the Group’s corporate governance principles in their daily business activities, and to respect and obey applicable laws and regulations in all jurisdictions where we do business.

 The Code is supported by detailed policies and standards that document Swiss Re’s requirements in line with applicable laws and regulations.
 It is available to our employees in eight languages: English, French, German, Italian, Japanese, Portuguese, Slovak and Spanish.

 Our Code addresses the following key compliance topics under two headings, “Our responsibility towards one another and Swiss Re” and “Our responsibility towards our business partners and society”:

 Our responsibility towards one another and Swiss Re